 The key Snapper Grouper species targeted by vessels in this area have changed little since 1998 (Table 1-4), with vermilion snapper, gag grouper, black seabass and gray triggerfish as the key Snapper Grouper species for the area.
-Most vessels in this area use electric gear on trips that last 2 or 3 days.
+Most vessels in this area use electric hook and line gear on trips that last 2 or 3 days.